Mienjung97/Books-and-Giggles/README.md

 ![Books and Giggles responsive design](readme/assets/images/responsiveness_bandg.PNG)
 <br>

 This fictional site was created for Portfolio Project #5 (Full-Stack Toolkit) - Diploma in Full Stack Software Development Diploma at the [Code Institute](https://www.codeinstitute.net).
+This webpage does not sell any real goods, nor does any payment information get stored.

 # Table of Content